HOME > COOKIES

 - Whisk the eggs with the sugar.
 Add the grated orange zest, Amaretto and salt.

 - In a medium bowl, combine the flour and baking powder and then add gradually to the egg mixture.
 Work the mixture with your hands to get compact soft dough.
 Add the prepared almonds and incorporate them into the dough.

-- Divide the dough into 2 equal pieces and shape into 2 logs (5 cm wide and 1 cm high) directly on the baking tray.
-Bake in the oven for about 20 - 25 minutes or until they are lightly golden.
+- Divide the dough into 2 equal pieces and shape into 2 logs (5 cm wide and 1 cm high) directly on the baking sheet.
+Bake in the oven for about 20-25 minutes or until they are lightly golden.

 - Cool the logs for about 10 minutes and then cut them diagonally (at a 45° angle) into 1 cm thick slices.
-Lay the slices flat on the baking tray, turn the oven down to 140°C (284°F) and bake for another 5 - 6 minutes, turning halfway through.
+Lay the slices flat on the cookie sheet, turn the oven down to 140°C/284°F and bake for another 5-6 minutes, turning halfway through.